itfanr/ros2-wiki/Roadmap.md

 *Subject to change.*

-### Beta 3 (September 13th, 2017)
-Additions and changes to the following feature list will occur as time progresses.

-- Parameters in C
-- Feature parity in Python with execution model, wait-for-service, ros2 param
-- Time: simtime, C++, Python
-- Progress on migration plan, consider use of catkin API shim
-- IDL file format, consider desired features, suitability of existing formats
-- ros_control
-- buildfarm: upstream ROS 2 spec. changes, one machine deployment, CI/devel/PR jobs

-- Exposure of DDS implementation-specific symbols to users
-- Expose logging macros in Python
-- rviz native in ROS2
-- Support more DDS / RTPS implementations:
-  - OpenSplice

-### Version 1.0 (Dec.
+### Next release (Dec.
 13th, 2017)

-The feature list for version 1.0 will be filled out as Beta 3 progresses.
+The feature list for the next version will be filled out shortly after the Beta 3 release.

 ### Future